OpenSDN-io/tf-devstack/ansible/README.md

 - k8s - kubernetes is deployed (unless ORCHESTRATOR=openstack)
 - openstack - openstack is deployed (unless ORCHESTRATOR=kubernetes)
 - tf - TF is deployed
-- wait - wait until contrail-status verifies that all components are active
+- wait - wait until opensdn-status verifies that all components are active

 ## Details